The Department of Campus Safety is the first contact and first responder for all campus emergencies.

 Candles, lighters and other open flame devices should never be used during a power failure Keep a flashlight in a convenient location.

-If people are stuck in an elevator, tell them you will get help, contact Public Safety and stay with them until help arrives.
+If people are stuck in an elevator, tell them you will get help, contact Campus Safety and stay with them until help arrives.

 Extinguish open flames, turn off appliances, open windows and leave the area.
-Call Public Safety from a safe location.
+Call Campus Safety from a safe location.